redwoodjs/redwood/docs/docs/uploads.md

 export { saveFiles, storagePrismaExtension }
 ```

-Let's break down the key components of this configuration.

 **1. Upload Configuration**
 This is where you configure the fields that will receive uploads.
 In our case, it's the profile.avatar field.

-The shape of `UploadsConfig` looks like this:
+The shape of the config looks like this:

 ```
 [prismaModel] : {